Arundel Mills Theft Lawyer

 When the value of the property stolen does not exceed $10,000, but is more than $1,000, the charge would be felony theft.
 This is punishable with a fine of $10,000 or less, 10 years incarceration, or both.
 Taking property valued at less than $100,000, but greater than $10,000 also constitutes felony theft.
 The penalty is a fine that does not exceed $15,000, up to 15 years imprisonment, or both.
 If the value of the theft exceeds $100,000, the defendant is guilty of felony theft, which is punishable with up to 25 years incarceration, a fine that does not exceed $25,000, or both.

 Every theft conviction also requires repayment for services taken or restoration of property to the owner.
-Consult with an Arundel Mills theft lawyer when facing these charges, so as to avoid or mitigate these penalties.
+Consult with an Arundel Mills attorney when facing theft charges, so as to avoid or mitigate these penalties.

 How an Arundel Mills Theft Attorney Can Help